-The Best Digital Camera
+The Best Digital Cameras

-How We Found the Best Digital Camera
+How We Chose the Best Digital Cameras

 Not everyone is a trained photographer, so we asked our experts what amateur or budding photographers should look for in a digital camera.
 Jimmy Chan, photographer for Pixelicious, told us to “look for portability, ease of use, and a decent zoom range.”
 Following his advice, we searched for digital cameras that we could easily carry anywhere from a school play to our next adventure overseas.
 We also focused our search on cameras with intuitive designs that allow you to simply point and shoot pictures or quickly adjust settings like shutter speed and zoom to capture wildlife on the move.
 We wanted cameras that ensure you won’t miss a shot, regardless of expertise.